-Relationship Between Test Security Policies and Score
+Relationship Between Test Security Policies and Score Trend Discrepancies

-Trend Discrepancies

 In order to determine if test security policies are effective in deterring educators from manipulating test scores, the impact of test score manipulations must first be estimated.
 Unfortunately, it is extremely difficult to do this.
 While the retesting experiments conducted in Chicago (Jacob and Levitt, 2003, 2004; Perlman, 1985) provide evidence of the impact of manipulations on test scores for individual students or classrooms, they do not provide evidence that manipulations significantly impact test scores on a district or state level.

 In order to even begin to address the impact of test score manipulations at the state-level, the definition of manipulation must again be considered.
 Recall that the term manipulation is defined as any practice used by educators to increase test scores without an equal, corresponding increase in student performance on the underlying construct.
-This suggests that in order to provide evidence of the impact manipulations, state test scores can be compared to a different measure of the same construct.
+This suggests that in order to provide evidence of the impact manipulations, state test scores can be compared to a different measure of the same construct, assuming scores from the two tests scores can be compared on the same scale.
 If scores from the state test align with scores from the other measure, then one could conclude that manipulations have very little impact on state test results.
 If, on the other hand, a large discrepancy exists between state test scores and scores on the other measure, then one possible explanation for this discrepancy could be that educators manipulated state test scores.